easycoder/rbr/roombyroom/Controller/home/orangepi/firmware/XR/doc/README.md

 ## Downsides
 The main downside of this system is the time it takes messages to propagate through the network.
 It's not suitable for use where a rapid response is needed, as response times are measured in seconds or even tens of seconds.
 There are however many applications for which this is not a problem, ranging from home heating to large-scale irrigation.
 # The code
+The code described in these pages is all Micropython.
+The device on which it runs, typically an ESP8266, must have at least 4M bytes of flash memory in order to support the full set of modules required.
+If you are using the ESP-01 be sure to get the 4MB version, not the older 1MB.

 The firmware has 3 modes of operation:

  - Unconfigured